vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

         class="figure-img img-fluid rounded"
         src="https://raw.githubusercontent.com/vackosar/vackosar.github.io/master/images/glow-illusion.png"
         alt='Visual illusion from paper "A Statistical Story of Visual Illusions".'/>
-    <figcaption class="figure-caption">Cut up the middle sections, and move them closer together to verify that they indeed are of same color. <a href="https://arxiv.org/pdf/2005.08772v1.pdf)">source</a></figcaption>
+    <figcaption class="figure-caption">Cut up the middle sections and move them next to each other to verify that they indeed are of the same color. <a href="https://arxiv.org/pdf/2005.08772v1.pdf)">source</a></figcaption>
 </figure>